Available in Classic and VPC

 - Sub account users utilize services on NAVER Cloud Platform based on the permissions granted to their accounts.

-Q. What are the different methods to grant permissions?
+Q. What are the different permission granting methods?

 - There are 2 methods of granting permissions provided by NAVER Cloud Platform; role-based access control (RBAC) and attribute-based access control (ABAC).